East Devon Radio: Five-year licence application

-In 2006 Bay FM applied to Ofcom for a full five-year Community Radio licence, but was unsuccessful.
+In 2006, Bay FM applied to Ofcom for a full five-year Community Radio licence, but was unsuccessful.
 On 21 April 2010, Ofcom requested potential applicants to submit "expressions of interest" in its third round of community radio licensing.
 Bay FM submitted an "expression of interest", followed by a completed application.

 On Thursday 5 April, Ofcom released the news that it had awarded 11 new community radio licences.
 The news was given to Station Manager Andy Green on Tuesday 3rd at 15:54.
 Andy Green was quoted in the press as saying "We are all completely over the moon" and expressed his thanks to everybody involved in the project past and present.

 Bay FM was launched on 29 March 2013 and is now broadcasting on 106.4 MHz FM, 24 hours a day, 7 days a week.

 New studios

-In January 2010 Bay FM moved into new studios on the outskirts of Exmouth.
+In January 2010, Bay FM moved into new studios on the outskirts of Exmouth.
 The facilities include two studios.

 The new studios were ready in time for the station’s 2010 two-week FM trial.
 British TV and radio presenter and personality Gloria Hunniford visited the station on Monday 24 May 2010.
 Hunniford toured the new studios and was interviewed on air.
 "Somebody said you've got to come to this fab new station," she said.
 "I think it's amazing that you've put this together so quickly, so I wish you well."

 Online service

-Bay FM also has an online service.
+DevonAir Radio also has an online service.
 The station’s online reach is worldwide, with listener feedback from around the UK, Europe and America.
 The schedule comprises Bay FM's regular daytime mixture of 1960s–80s pop music and community issues, plus specialist music programming in the evenings.
 On 4 June 2018 the station re-branded as ExmouthAiR Radio and on April 6, 2021 re-branded for a third time as East Devon Radio.